The first workshop

 Cultural diplomacy in action

-In more modern times, the close proximity of both Mardin and Antakya to Syria have seen the civil war occasionally spill over the border.
+In more recent times, the close proximity of both Mardin and Antakya to Syria have seen the civil war occasionally spill over the border.

 The project has four main pillars:

 The project is working to set up an online buildings-at-risk register (BARR) for Mardin and Antakya in order to document the historical buildings in the city and highlight those that are in greatest need of conservation and repair.
 The development of the BARR was informed by a study visit to Newcastle in 2018, where the English equivalent of the BARR is managed.
 We have completed the surveys of Mardin and Antakya with 1076 buildings recorded and analysed in Mardin and Antakya.
 The database will be available to view on the KMKD website and shared with the two local municipalities and independent heritage professionals who can use it to prioritise future conservation projects.
 We have developed the BARR as a starting point with the idea that it can be expanded and new cities added in the future.

 The KORU project has designed and implemented a comprehensive training programme for the multitude of stakeholders involved in the heritage restoration and conservation process.
 We have organised 18 training sessions over the course of the project with a total of 259 attendees.
 They include: practical training on maintenance for stone masons at St. Mary’s Cathedral Workshop, carpenters and historic property owners; conservation management and awareness training for heritage professionals and teachers in the public and private sector; and best practice guidance for professional tourist guides and journalists who report on conservation and culture.
 Some of the trainers included Edinburgh-based experts and professionals who worked alongside local specialists.
 This approach added another layer of effective capacity building through learning and exchange of expertise between both sides of the project.